 Grand has accomplished something truly extraordinary.
-He utilized the internet to build a brand for himself and, as a result, landed a place on Out magazine’s “Out100” list of prominent LGBT people in 2013 and a spot on the cover of Instinct magazine as one of the publication’s “Leading Men”.
-He’s appeared on Good Morning America, CNN and countless other national media outlets, posed for glossy photo spreads, landed partnerships with the Human Rights Campaign, GLSEN and other LGBT rights organizations, raised a small fortune, and continues to perform regularly.
+He utilized the internet to build a brand for himself as a breakthrough musician and, as a result, landed a place on Out magazine’s “Out100” list of prominent LGBT people in 2013 and a spot on the cover of Instinct magazine as one of the publication’s “Leading Men”.
+He’s appeared on Good Morning America, CNN and countless other national media outlets, posed for glossy photo spreads, landed partnerships with the Human Rights Campaign, GLSEN and other LGBT rights organizations and continues to perform regularly.
 And he did it all in the first half of his 20s.

 That’s no easy feat, and there’s not question Grand is talented and charismatic.
 But don’t think for a second his success isn’t in small part because of his looks—particularly his race.